Graph Foundation Models: Concepts, Opportunities and Challenges: GNN+LLM-based Models

 To summarize, LLMs excel in capturing complex linguistic patterns and semantics from textual data, allowing the GNN+LLM-based models to generate embeddings that involve rich text, structure information, and even external knowledge of LLMs, thus leading to better model performance.
 Also, when integrated with GNN, LLM's reasoning capabilities over graphs may be enhanced.
 At the same time, these models can also be regarded as multimodal models to accomplish cross-modal tasks, such as text-graph retrieval tasks.
 The embeddings can be then utilized for a bunch of downstream tasks.

 {Also, it is challenging to align LLMs and GNNs into a common representational space.
 To tackle this problem, it is essential to establish a robust standard for measuring the alignment between LLM and GNN representations.
 This standard should evaluate the degree to which the embeddings from both models capture similar semantic and structural information.
-Additionally, it is crucial to design effective methodologies for achieving this alignment.
-By doing so, we can ensure that the combined model leverages the strengths of both LLMs and GNNs, ultimately enhancing performance on various downstream tasks.}
+Additionally, it is crucial to design effective methods for achieving this alignment.
+By doing so, we can ensure that the combined model leverages the strengths of both LLMs and GNNs, ultimately enhancing performance on various downstream tasks.} {Moreover, existing work has begun to extend the GNN+LLM approach to heterogeneous graphs and hypergraphs.
+For heterogeneous graphs, HiGPT \citep{tang2024higpt} introduces an in-context heterogeneous graph tokenizer and a heterogeneity-aware instruction-tuning framework to address distribution shifts, enhancing generalization and performance across various heterogeneous graph learning scenarios, and GHGRL~\citep{GHGRL} employs LLM to automatically summarize and classify different data formats and types of heterogeneous graph data.
+For hypergraph, HyperBERT \citep{hyperbert2024} augments a pre-trained BERT model with specialized hypergraph-aware layers for the task of node classification.}